Find you the cheapest deal

 Alert you when it's time to switch

 When the time's right for you to switch based on your current details, we'll alert you and show you the best gas and electric deals

 How it works

-We take the hard work out of being an energy tart.
-Come on board, tell us what your current gas and electric tariff is and we'll tell you, if you're overpaying or not.
-Then, as many tariffs are only cheap in the short-term, we'll monitor the market for cheaper ones and email you when you should switch.
+We take the hard work out of switching energy.
+Just sign up, tell us what your current energy tariff is and we'll tell you if you're overpaying.
+Then, as many tariffs are only cheap in the short-term, we'll monitor the market and email you if you can save.

 Why we're doing this